magomimmo/lightning-dev-site/tutorial/02-web-client.md

 #### Open a channel between Alice and Bob

 To open a new channel with Bob click the `+` icon in the  'Active Channels' panel and select Bob's public-key from the drop-down menu of the `Node Pubkey` field.
-Type `1000000` in the `Local amount` field and `0` in the `Push amount` field.
+Type `100000` in the `Local amount` field and `0` in the `Push amount` field.
 Then click the `Open Channel` button.
-You should now see that this channel is pending.
+You should now see that this channel is now pending.

-Open a new terminal window and generate 6 blocks to make the new channel confirmed.
+Open a new terminal window and generate 6 blocks to make the new channel fully valid.

 ```bash
 # from a new terminal window